 Our VP of Strategy Josh Selfe recently presented to a cohort of students from the Summer Discovery program online.
 With more than 500,000+ cyber security job openings across the U.S. today (CyberSeek.org) and only 3% of bachelor’s degree graduates have cyber-related skills, there is a clear need to communicate the routes to starting a cyber security career path to today’ students.

-Cyber Learning During the Pandemic: Online Training and Networking
+Cyber Security Learning During the Pandemic with Online Cyber Range Training and Digital Networking

 July 21 2020 | ~5 min read

 We’re living and working in a virtual world these days since the pandemic halted the traditional and routine in-person activity.
-For cyber professionals, you may feel challenged more than ever to work and learn remotely.
-Yet those challenges shouldn’t stall your ability to learn.
+For cyber professionals, you may feel challenged more than ever to work and learn about cyber security remotely.
+Yet those challenges shouldn’t stall your ability to learn and build skills.
 Learning can happen anywhere…and as we’ve all experienced, out of times of chaos and uncertainty, can emerge opportunity.
-There’s never been a more ideal time to advance in the cyber security profession than now.
+Cyber security professionals: There’s never been a more ideal time to advance in the cyber security profession than now.

 Real World Cyber Security Experience: From Learning to Earning

 Real world, experiential learning helps students develop knowledge, skills, and abilities that they can take directly from the classroom to the workplace.

 3 Ways Tech Companies Can Improve the Talent Acquisition Process